nadouani/playframework2-elasticsearch/README.md

 ##Document relationships and mapping

-Your are able to set mappings in your index using the `application.conf`, but mappings that affect specific types should be specified in your actual models, just by passing them when you create the Find helper.
+You are able to set mappings in your index using the `application.conf`, but mappings that affect specific types should be specified in your actual models just by passing them when you create the Find helper.

 ```
 public static final Finder<Person> finder = new Finder<>(Person.class, m -> {